-45. As noted above, the Department of Defense issued a list designating Xiaomi as a CCMC on January 14, 2021, presumably after consulting with the Department of the Treasury, as required by the Executive Order.
+- 39. As noted above, the Department of Defense issued a list designating Xiaomi as a CCMC on January 14, 2021, presumably after consulting with the Department of the Treasury, as required by the Executive Order.
 The list is a one-page document entitled "Qualifying Entities Prepared in Response to Section 1237 of the National Defense Authorization Act for Fiscal Year 1999 (PUBLIC LAW 105-261)," with the subtitle "Tranche 5."
 See Ex.
 D. The document lists nine companies, including Xiaomi.
 There is no other information or notations included in the document.
-Id.

-- 46. Prior to issuing the January 14, 2021 list, Defendants did not provide notice to Plaintiffs that the Departments of Defense and Treasury were considering such a designation.
-Nor have the Departments of Defense and Treasury provided any explanation as to why Xiaomi has been designated a CCMC or identified any material that they believe could support such a designation so that Plaintiffs have an opportunity to refute it. - 47.
-Defendants have never provided Plaintiffs an opportunity to be heard on the Designation, or to present evidence that Xiaomi does not qualify as a CCMC.
-Indeed, the Designation necessarily runs counter to any accurate information that was before the Departments of Defense and Treasury, and does not comply with the designation criteria set forth in Section 1237, because Xiaomi is not "owned or controlled by, or affiliated with, the People's Liberation Army or a ministry of the government of the People's Republic of China," or "owned or controlled by an entity affiliated with the defense industrial base of the People's Republic of China."
-NDAA FY99 § 1237(b)(4)(B). - 48.
+Id. - 40.
+Prior to issuing the January 14, 2021 list, Defendants did not provide notice to Plaintiff Xiaomi that the Departments of Defense and Treasury were considering such a designation.
+Nor have the Departments of Defense and Treasury provided any explanation as to why Xiaomi has been designated a CCMC or identified any material that they believe could support such a designation so that Xiaomi has an opportunity to refute it. - 41.
+Defendants have never provided Xiaomi an opportunity to be heard on the Designation, or to present evidence that it does not qualify as a CCMC.
+Indeed, the Designation necessarily runs counter to any accurate evidence that was before the Departments of Defense and Treasury because Xiaomi is not "owned or controlled by, or affiliated with, the People's Liberation Army or a ministry of the government of the People's Republic of China," or "owned or controlled by an entity affiliated with the defense industrial base of the People's Republic of China."
+NDAA FY99 § 1237(b)(4)(B).
 Rather, Xiaomi is a widely held, publicly traded, independently managed corporation that offers consumer products for civilian and commercial use.
-More than 75% of the voting rights in the company are held under a weighted voting rights structure by co-founders Lei Jun and Bin Lin.
+More than 75% of the voting rights in the company under a weighted voting rights structure are held by co-founders Lei Jun and Bin Lin.
 Xiaomi is not owned or controlled by or otherwise affiliated with the Chinese government or military, nor is it owned or controlled by any entity affiliated with the Chinese defense industrial base.
 A substantial number of Xiaomi's overall shareholders are U.S. persons, and as of December 31, 2020, three of its top ten holders of ordinary shares were U.S. institutional investors, consisting of BlackRock, Inc., The Vanguard Group, Inc., and State Street Corporation: